-Quantified Objective: 50 lower-income units, at least 5 of which including accessibility modifications, to reduce overpayment and displacement risk for lower-income households and special needs groups and encourage access to Quail Glen, Montebello, and the Waterfront District neighborhoods. high-resource areas.
+Quantified Objective: 50 lower-income units, at least 5 of which including accessibility modifications, to reduce overpayment and displacement risk for lower-income households and special needs groups and encourage access to Quail Glen, Montebello, and the Waterfront District neighborhoods.

-Program 3.B:

-Extremely Low-Income Housing.
+Program 3.B: Extremely Low-Income Housing.
 The City will encourage additional housing resources for extremely low-income residents, particularly seniors, farmworkers, and persons with physical or developmental disabilities, through a variety of actions, including:

-- Facilitate and encourage the construction of housing affordable to extremely low-income households by assisting nonprofit and for-profit developers with financial and/or technical assistance in a manner that is consistent with the City's identified housing needs. - Provide financial support annually, as available, to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households, persons with disabilities, farmworkers, and persons experiencing homelessness. - Expand regulatory incentives for the development of units affordable to extremely low-income households and housing for special-needs groups, including persons with disabilities (including developmental disabilities), and individuals and families in need of emergency/transitional housing. - Monitor the migrant student population in Suisun City and take additional actions to serve the farmworker population if an increase in population occurs, such as providing regulatory incentives for construction of farmworker housing, including a farmworker housing requirement in an inclusionary housing ordinance, or encouraging local affordable housing providers to set aside units for farmworkers.
+- Facilitate and encourage the construction of housing affordable to extremely low-income households by assisting nonprofit and for-profit developers with financial and/or technical assistance in a manner that is consistent with the City's identified housing needs. - Provide financial support annually, as available, to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households, persons with disabilities, farmworkers, and persons experiencing homelessness. - Expand regulatory incentives for the development of units affordable to extremely low-income households and housing for special-needs groups, including persons with disabilities (including developmental disabilities), and individuals and families in need of emergency/transitional housing. - Coordinate with service providers, nonprofit organizations, employers, developers, and other Solano County jurisdictions to explore funding and incentives and to identify specific farmworker development opportunities.
+Seek partnerships, and work to identify funding for solutions such as financing through USDA. - Monitor the migrant student population in Suisun City and take additional actions to serve the farmworker population, - Provide regulatory incentives for construction of farmworker housing, and include a requirement to prioritize a portion of new units for farmworkers and encouraging local affordable housing providers to set aside units for farmworkers.